BY Conscious Medicine |

 • Home exercise programs

-• Movement patterns that help or hinder recover
+• Movement patterns that help or hinder recovery

 Who Can Benefit from Neuromuscular Therapy?